 Fare is $7 for a single ride.

-Prices vary depending if you book with other attractions or buy a saver ticket. prices range for adults (age 13+ from $14.99 to $27 for a walk -in price.
+Entrance information: Prices vary depending if you book with other attractions or buy a saver ticket.
+Prices range for adults (age 13+ from $14.99 to $27 for a wal -in price.
+For tickets prices and deals see here.

 Ripleys Believe It or Not is another popular chain attraction.
 Inside you can discover shrunken heads, Egyptian muffled remains, a two trunk elephant and other weird and strange oddities.